-Key areas of the Rosa Luxemburg Stiftung’s international work are today’s neo-liberal globalization tendencies, the creation of a caring and peaceful Europe, democratic and social participation at the national, regional and local level, the prevention of violence, peace, equal rights, and the integration into society of marginalized social groups.
+Key areas of the Rosa Luxemburg Stiftung’s international work are today’s neoliberal globalization tendencies, the creation of a caring and peaceful Europe, democratic and social participation at the national, regional and local level, the prevention of violence and peace, equal rights, and the integration into society of marginalized social groups.

 Inspired by the ideas and concepts of democratic socialism and cooperation based on solidarity, the Rosa Luxemburg Stiftung works internationally in order to:

-- Strengthen the networks of civil society actors and develop alternatives to the neo-liberal economic model, and
+- Strengthen the networks of civil society actors and develop alternatives to the neoliberal economic model

 - Solve conflicts peacefully, and shape the present and future in the light of historical consciousness.

 Regional departments are in charge of mentoring the various foreign projects supported by the Rosa Luxemburg Stiftung.
 Additionally, RLS offices have been established in most regions in which the foundation is active.
 In the following section you will find information about our activities in the various regions, as well as contact information for the various offices and employees involved.